Find Affordable College Courses

 Master’s Degrees in Engineering-Related Fields

 There are 149 schools in the United States where you can get your master's degree in engineering-related fields.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 23% were students from an underrepresented racial-ethnic group.
-Also, 35.5% of engineering-related fields graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 21 were from an underrepresented racial-ethnic group.
+Also, 44.4% of engineering-related fields graduates were international students.

 The following table shows the number of diplomas awarded in engineering-related fields at each degree level.